-At Meyer, Puklich & Merriam, our personal injury attorneys are dedicated to protecting your rights.
+At Meyer, Puklich, & Merriam, our personal injury attorneys are dedicated to protecting your rights.
 If you have been involved in a car accident in Minnesota, call our firm in Eden Prairie at 952-444-9920 or email us.